Flowery Branch High School: Music

-The Flowery Branch High School band program is presently under the direction of Dennis L. Naughton.
-The program consists of two concert bands, marching band, jazz band, Winter guard and previously, indoor drumline, all of which have received consistent superior ratings since the introduction of Naughton to the program.
+The Flowery Branch High School band program is presently under the direction of Miguel Guisasola.
+The program consists of two concert bands, marching band, jazz band, Winter guard and steel drum band all of which have received consistent superior ratings.
 The marching band is regionally known for its outstanding drumline and front ensemble which regularly receive high recognition in competition.
-Prior to the beginning of the 2019-2020 school year, director Dennis Naughton announced his retirement.
-Later that year, it was announced that Mr. Miguel Guisasola would take over as director of bands.
+Since 2021, the FBHS Band plays host to The Branch Classic, a marching band competition that brings in bands from all of the state for a full day of musical performances.

 Athletics

 Flowery Branch is a member of the Georgia High School Association (GHSA) in Class AAAA Region 7.

 Football

 The Flowery Branch Falcons football team has developed into state contenders.
 Head coach Lee Shaw built the program from the ground up, going from an inaugural 0-10 season in 2002 to a state finals appearance in 2008.
 After three years with a combined record of 6-24, Shaw and the Falcons broke through in 2005 with an 11-2 record and a trip to the Elite 8.
 The Falcons have achieved four straight playoff appearances with a 52-14 combined record.

 During the 2008 postseason, Flowery Branch adopted the name "Road Warriors," traveling over 900 miles throughout the playoffs en route to a berth in the Class AAA state championship.
 Due to the school's move to a new building the year prior and the expanding size of the student body, 2010 saw the Falcons move into the AAAA classification for football, and put an end to the Falcons' rivalries with nearby North Hall, Gainesville, and Chestatee.
 In 2011, after the season was over, Coach Lee Shaw resigned to go back to Rabun County and put former defensive coordinator Chris Griffin as coach.
 After five years as head coach and a 29-23 record coach, Griffin resigned as head coach.
 In 2017, Griffin was replaced by Ben Hall, former head coach of Jefferson High School and former offensive line of Flowery Branch.